rafaelmnatali/katacoda-scenarios/istio-bookinfo/step3-deploy.md

 ```

 **Note**: Re-run the previous command and wait until all pods report `READY 2/2` and `STATUS Running` before you go to the next step.
 This might take a few minutes.

+Verify everything is working correctly up to this point.
+Run this command to see if the app is running inside the cluster and serving HTML pages by checking for the page title in the response:

+`kubectl exec "$(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -c ratings -- curl -sS productpage:9080/productpage | grep -o "<title>.*</title>"`{{execute}}